Zeeeepa/xyops/docs/sso.md

 **Why we disable discovery**: OAuth2-Proxy doesn't let us add arbitrary login URL parameters, but we need to include `?organization_external_id=_YOUR_ORG_ID_` for SSOReady.
 So we are disabling discovery and setting endpoints explicitly, with our Org ID param passed in `login_url`.
 Specifically, this is your SSOReady *external* Organization ID, which you get to type in when first creating the org.
 Example: `acme`.

 **Why we map the email claim:** OAuth2-Proxy needs an email to create a session.
-If your ID token’s email lives in `sub` (common with SAML providers), set `oidc_email_claim=sub` as shown.
+If your ID token's email lives in `sub` (common with SAML providers), set `oidc_email_claim=sub` as shown.
 However, this may differ for your SAML identity provider.
 The default value of this setting in OAuth2-Proxy is `email`, so make sure to test that if `sub` doesn't work for you.

 See the [Setup](#setup) section above to run a local test of OAuth2-Proxy using the [echo-server](https://hub.docker.com/r/ealen/echo-server) echoing web server, to test everything before you integrate xyOps.